top of page

 It ideally includes:

-Felting with raw wool from local sheep
+Felting with raw wool from local sheep, (Mongolia, Kazakhstan, worldwide);

-Braiding and cord making: Kumihimo (Japan); loop braiding (Europe)
+Braiding and cord making: Kumihimo (Japan); loop braiding (Europe);

-Pompoms, because they are fun and decorative (from all over the world)
+Pompoms, because they are fun and decorative (from all over the world);

-Working with color: Shibori - a batik method from Japan; reverse printing with rice pastes (Africa)
+Working with color: Shibori - a batik method from Japan; reverse printing with rice pastes (Africa;)

 Customized offers for schools and children's and youth services: